Rock of Solutré: Prehistory

 Solutré's remains from prehistoric times are some of the richest in Europe in bones and stone artifacts.
-Following their discovery, the Rock gave its name to a culture of the Upper Paleolithic, the Solutrean.
+Following their discovery, the rock gave its name to a culture of the Upper Paleolithic, the Solutrean.

 Chronology

-Excavations at the foot of the rock started in 1866, in a place knowns as the "Cros du Charnier", on a protrusion of horse bones, which no one imagined at the time would date to prehistory, as archeology was just emerging as a scientific field at the time.
+Excavations at the foot of the rock started in 1866, in a place knowns as the "Cros du Charnier", on a protrusion of horse bones, which no one imagined at the time would date to prehistory, as archeology was then just emerging as a scientific field.

 The zone of Upper Paleolithic homes was soon discovered by Henry Testot-Ferry, along with some tombs.
-In the homes, numerous flint tools were found, including spear-points, choppers and other scrapers, and also a large hoard of bones, mainly from reindeer, but also from horses, mammoths, wolves, and cave tigers.
+In the homes, numerous flint tools were found, including spear-points, choppers and other scrapers, and also a large hoard of bones, mainly from reindeer, but also from horses, mammoths, wolves, and cave lions.

 Testot-Ferry and Adrien Arcelin decided to see if they could determine scientifically how large the deposit was that they had brought to light, and to examine with great care the remains that they had recovered.
 The challenge was to understand the arrangement of stratigraphic areas of the site, which would be the basis for establishing a chronology.

 In 1868, the preferred scientific hypothesis viewed the site as a hunting station.
 The two discoverers called on specialists and presented their work at conferences.
 Solutré was revealed as one of the greatest prehistoric sites in France.

 In 1872, Gabriel de Mortillet, one of the most important prehistorians of his time, decided to name prehistoric periods after sites where they were particularly well presented.
 Thus the term "Solutrean" was born.

 Numerous excavations were conducted thereafter.
-The excavation site remains protected, and partially unexplored, to this day.
+The excavation site remains protected, and still partially unexplored, to this day.